First sign of South African variant in Minnesota adds to COVID-19 concerns

 Variants are concerning because they appear more infectious than initial forms of the coronavirus that causes COVID-19, and it's unclear how well the new vaccines work against them.

-The case of the South African variant, known as B.1.351, involved a Twin Cities resident in the 40s age range who had been in contact with an international traveler who may have carried the virus.
-Genomic sequencing confirmed the variant March 10 after the patient fell ill Jan.
+The case of the South African variant, known as B.1.351, involved a Twin Cities resident in their 40s who had been in contact with an international traveler who may have carried the virus.
+Genomic sequencing confirmed the variant March 10 after the patient fell ill on Jan.
 24.

 "The fewer people who get COVID-19, the fewer opportunities the virus has to mutate," said Dr. Ruth Lynfield, state epidemiologist.
 "The good news is that we can slow that process by wearing masks, keeping social distance, staying home when sick and getting tested when appropriate."